Solving nonlinear systems of equations via spectral residual methods: stepsize selection and applications: Numerical experiments

 In this section we present the performance of \name algorithm.
 The results presented concern the solution of the sequences of nonlinear systems summarized in Table \ref{stretch} and a comparison between the best performing \name variant and a standard Newton trust-region method when embedded in the { {\rm CONTACT}} algorithm.

 \name algorithm was implemented as described in Section \ref{sec::stepal} and with parameters

 see \cite{Pand}.
+The null vector $x_0=0$ was chosen as initial guess.
 A maximum number of iterations and $F$-evaluations equal to $10^5$ was imposed and a maximum number of backtracks equal to 40 was allowed at each iteration.
 The procedure was declared successful when

 A failure was declared either because the assigned maximum number of iterations or $F$-evaluations or backtracks is reached, or because $\|F\|$ was not reduced for 50 consecutive iterations.

 We now compare the performance of all the variants of \name method in the solution of the sequences of nonlinear systems in Table \ref{stretch}.
 Further, in light of the theoretical investigation presented in this work, we analyze in details the results obtained with \BBu and \BBd rule and support the use of rules that switch between the two steplengths.